Find the therapist

 Individuals, Children, Adolescents, Young Adults, and Families

-Amanda is a licensed, board-certified Creative Arts Therapist with six years of experience dedicated to supporting and empowering individuals through evidence-based practices and creative arts.
+Amanda is a licensed, board-certified Creative Arts Therapist with seven years of experience dedicated to supporting and empowering individuals through evidence-based practices and creative arts.
 She brings a person-centered approach to therapy, emphasizing the importance of building strong relationships and providing safe, creative, trauma-informed interventions.

 She has experience working in the New York school systems, Amanda integrates traditional talk therapy with creative practices to address a wide range of challenges faced by children and families.
 Her role involves developing trauma-informed directives that foster positive youth development and help young people navigate anxiety, depression, academic challenges, and trauma.
 Her experience in a dynamic school environment has enhanced her ability to adapt therapeutic approaches to diverse age groups and abilities, ensuring effective support in both individual and group settings.